FizzyPopp/ChefCapp-Admin/README.md

-I've added the private key file name and the init.sh into .gitignore, so it'll be okay if you accidentally left then in the source dir.
+I've added the private key file name and the init.sh into .gitignore, so it'll be okay if you accidentally leave them in the source dir.

 It is possible to add the variables into your bash environment so that you do not need to source `init.sh` every time, but it's personal preference.